ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 worthless sacrifice, your fattest lamb would make an amazing stew, and it's a shame now that such potential has gone to waste.'

-"And of course, this angered our brother Abel, and we began to get physical with eachother.
+"And of course, this angered Abel a good deal, and we began to get physical with eachother.

 "But before we threw any punches, mother began to interfere.
 She said something